pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 Generative AI, has become a dining room table topic and you may be wondering how it may impact the world of contract testing.

-Both Matt and I take you through a 3-part journey, where we explore the importance of contract testing, the potential of generative ai, and how PactFlow have turned a concept into reality, harnessing the power of Generative AI, Pact best practise, and up to date knowledge of our consumer DSLs in order to allow you to unlock the value potential of contract testing sooner.
+Both Matt and I take you through a 3-part journey, where we explore the importance of contract testing, the potential of Generative AI, and how PactFlow have turned a concept into reality, harnessing the power of GenAI, Pact best practice, and up to date knowledge of our consumer DSL's in order to allow you to unlock the value potential of contract testing sooner.

 - [The Case for Contract Testing: Cutting Through API Integration Complexity](https://pactflow.io/blog/ai-automation-part-1/)
 - [Unpacking GenAI’s Role in Contract Testing](https://pactflow.io/blog/ai-automation-part-2/)